Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-1.md

 > What the hell is this chaos of a config?

-Firstly, this config format is a lot more flexible than the old one.
-So thats why it looks so complicated.
-Secondly, this config is a combination of 8 different configs layered together.
+This config is a combination of 8 different configs layered together.
 This is why its called a flat config.
 Each config is layered on top of each other.
 The first config is the base config, which ignores the svelte-kit folder (cached files sveltekit uses).
 Then it uses the default JS config, which is the recommended default config for JS.
 Then it sets up a bunch of default rules for the languages we'll be using (Javascript, Typescript, Svelte, and CSS via unocss).
-After that, it sets up a plugin called "perfectionist."
-This just makes your code better.
-I also setup prettier, which is a code formatter.
-It makes your code look actually good.
+The final step is setting up the perfectionist plugin, which adds a bunch of eslint rules to make your code more consistent and overall readable.
+I've also added the prettier config, which disables some rules that may conflict with prettier.

 As you can tell, this config imports a ton of plugins, so lets install 'em.